Fokoue22/DOCKER-IMAGE/README.md

 ```
 ![Alt text](images/hello-world-image.png)

-### 4. We need to write our Dockefile that will be use during the build stage.
+### 4. We need to write our Dockefile that will be use to build our docker image.
 - The file have been created and must always have the name "Dockerfile"
 ![Alt text](images/Dockerfile.png)